Sunday, June 30, 2024

 Analysts should carefully consider the implications of using stratified or cluster sampling when developing an AVM to generate a countywide assessment roll to ensure fairness and equity.
 While these sampling techniques can help ensure a more representative sample and improve the model's accuracy, they can also introduce breaks in values along the stratification or cluster lines, such as towns or neighborhoods within the county.

-When creating a countywide assessment roll, breaks in values along stratification or cluster lines may not be desirable, which could lead to inconsistencies or disparities in property assessments within the same jurisdiction.
+When creating a countywide assessment roll, breaks in values along stratification or cluster lines may not be desirable, potentially leading to inconsistencies or disparities in property assessments within the same jurisdiction.
 This, in turn, can potentially result in unfair treatment or unequal tax burdens for property owners in different areas, a situation we all strive to avoid.

-Therefore, analysts may need to balance the benefits of using stratified or cluster sampling for a more representative sample and the need to maintain fairness and equity in the assessment roll.
-They may need to carefully evaluate the potential impact of these sampling techniques on the overall assessment results and consider alternative sampling approaches or weighting methods that can address the issue of breaks in values along stratification or cluster lines while still ensuring accuracy and fairness in the assessment roll.
+Therefore, analysts may need to balance the benefits of using stratified or cluster sampling to achieve a more representative sample with the need to maintain fairness and equity in the assessment roll.
+They may need to carefully evaluate the potential impact of these sampling techniques on the overall assessment results and consider alternative sampling approaches or weighting methods to address breaks in values along stratification or cluster lines, while still ensuring accuracy and fairness in the assessment roll.

-Ultimately, the goal should be to develop an AVM that provides accurate property values and maintains fairness and equity in the assessment process, considering the unique characteristics and challenges of the local jurisdiction.
+Ultimately, the goal should be to develop an AVM that provides accurate property values while maintaining fairness and equity in the assessment process, taking into account the unique characteristics and challenges of the local jurisdiction.

 Sales Sampling in the Private Sector